joelguittet/mender-mcu-client/README.md

 Note this is not including dependencies such as mbedTLS or HTTP client, etc. I suppose this kind of libraries is already available and used in your project.

+It is possible to reduce even more the footprint of the mender-mcu-client library by customizing the default log level at build time using `CONFIG_MENDER_LOG_LEVEL` configuration key.
+Default is `MENDER_LOG_LEVEL_INF` which means information, warning and error messages are included.
+In production, it is highly possible you don't have a logging interface and as a consequence you can disable all logs.
+This permits to save about 10kB on the total size of the application.

 ## Roadmap